HarcheSamir/sifartek-frontend/README.md

     - **Password**: `password`
 2. **Dashboard Navigation**:
     - The sidebar includes tabs for customizing homepage texts and images with a simple text editor, managing rooms (view, add, delete), and viewing contact submissions.
+    - Images uploaded through the admin dashboard are stored using Cloudinary.
+    - Pagination is implemented to efficiently navigate through lists of rooms or user submissions.
     - A sign-out button is located at the bottom of the sidebar.

 ### Client-Side